Sunday, June 2, 2019

 Our religious leaders often asked us to pray for them, and even Pope Francis did it several times when the church was exposed to scandals and issues that would test his leadership and faith.

-Sometimes we pray to someone to ease his suffering or for whatever intentions they want to receive.
+Sometimes, we pray to someone to ease his suffering or for whatever intentions they want to receive.
 It is said that whatever you ask will be given to you.
 This may be a universal law and doesn't fail to provide us with whatever we ask through prayer.

-Prayer beyond personal intentions requires humility and compassion when directed to others going through tough times.
+Prayer beyond personal intentions requires humility and compassion when directed to others through tough times.
 It is even more excellent service

 © 2019 Del Cusay